Why am I unable to open an e-mail attachment?

 - Click File, Options, and then Add-ins

-- Click on GO button next to Manage, then uncheck all of the add-ins.
+- Click the GO button next to Manage, then uncheck all the add-ins.

 - Close Microsoft Outlook, then re-open Outlook to see if the issue is resolved.

 If none of the suggestions above helped determine or fix the problem, it is also possible that the attachment you received is corrupt.
 Reply to the e-mail asking the sender to verify the attachment works on their computer, and to create a new e-mail and attachment.